Appendix 4: Generating orders

 Example 1

-For our project we want to manufacture a machine tool.
+For our project, we want to manufacture a machine tool.
 The engineer is still designing the bill of materials (BOM), but they already know that a specific drive will be required.
-The drive must be purchased in Australia; the shipping time is six weeks.
+The drive needs to be purchased in Australia; the shipping time is 6 weeks.

 The engineer asks the buyer to create a PO so the drive will be available when needed for the manufacture of the machine tool.